The Psychology of Religion and Coping: Reviews and influence

-In the American Journal of Psychiatry, Favazza wrote that "This is a very fair and respectful book....
+In the American Journal of Psychiatry, Armando R. Favazza, a widely-published author and Professor Emeritus of Psychiatry, wrote that "This is a very fair and respectful book....
 The book sets a new standard of excellence for works on religion and psychology.
 Although it lacks any biological or psychiatric focus, I highly recommend it to colleagues who desire to organize their thoughts about religion." (p.
 988).